Tutorials

 Blender Video Tutorials by Dingo_Aus

-These tutorials show the basics of modeling in Blender, creating textures using Gimp, and exporting everything to DTS.
+the basics of modeling in Blender, creating textures using Gimp, and exporting

 Official Tutorials